Kunstmaan/KunstmaanBehatBundle/README.md

 ### Radio Button

-The RadioButtonSubContect offers support for radio button testing in your features.
+The RadioButtonSubContext offers support for radio button testing in your features.